Schedule a Subsystem Multiple Times in a Single Step

 In this example, the Loop Scheduler chart broadcasts a function-call output event to execute the function-call subsystem A1 multiple times every time step.
 During each time step:

-The Simulink model activates the Stateflow chart Edge to Function at a rising edge of the 1-millisecond pulse generator.
+The Simulink model activates the Edge to Function chart at the rising edge of the 1-millisecond pulse generator.

 The Edge to Function chart broadcasts the function-call output event